-1.3 Personal information means any information that we hold about you from which you can be identified either directly or indirectly and it may include your name; contact details; job title, employer organisation, qualifications, CV, employment history and professional activities, information relating to your financial status and dealings, nationality information (including copies of identity documents, such as your passport), references provided by third parties, and results of other due diligence carried out.
+1.3 Personal data means any information that we hold about you from which you can be identified either directly or indirectly and it may include your name; contact details; job title, employer organisation, qualifications, CV, employment history and professional activities, information relating to your financial status and dealings, nationality information (including copies of identity documents, such as your passport), references provided by third parties, and results of other due diligence carried out.

-2. HOW WE COLLECT PERSONAL INFORMATION
+2. HOW WE COLLECT PERSONAL DATA

-2.1 We will collect and store your personal information when you interact with our website, when you have had contact with Actis through introductions or meeting an Actis representative or when corresponding with us in relation to a transaction that Actis and/or the funds it manages or advises enter into, or a potential transaction that Actis is considering or in respect of the funds that Actis manages or advises.
+2.1 We will collect and store your personal data when you interact with our website, when you have had contact with Actis through introductions or meeting an Actis representative or when corresponding with us in relation to a transaction that Actis and/or the funds it manages or advises enter into, or a potential transaction that Actis is considering or in respect of the funds that Actis manages or advises.

-3.2 If you are a supplier, consultant or professional advisor, we will hold personal information about you including the information set out in paragraph 3.1, as well as your date of birth, bank account details and VAT number (to the extent applicable).
+3.2 If you are a supplier, consultant or professional advisor, we will hold personal data about you including the information set out in paragraph 3.1, as well as your date of birth, bank account details and VAT number (to the extent applicable).

 3.3 If you are a job applicant, we may hold information you have provided to us in your CV, application form and covering letter including the information set out in paragraph 3.1 as well as your date of birth, gender and any information you provide to us as during an interview.
-We may also hold special categories of more sensitive personal information such as your race or ethnicity, information about your health including any medical condition and sickness records.
+We may also hold special categories of more sensitive personal data such as your race or ethnicity, information about your health including any medical condition and sickness records.

-3.4 If you are registered for the Actis Alumni Network portal, personal information that we hold about you may include the same information listed in paragraph 3.1, as well as login details to the alumni portal, current job role, previous job role with Actis, feedback and survey comments.
+3.4 If you are registered for the Actis Alumni Network portal, personal data that we hold about you may include the same information listed in paragraph 3.1, as well as login details to the alumni portal, current job role, previous job role with Actis, feedback and survey comments.

-3.5 If you are a sponsor or a member of an actual or potential management team in respect of a transaction and/or potential transaction that Actis and/or funds managed or advised by Actis enter into or consider, personal information that we hold about you will include the same information listed in paragraph 3.1 above and may include your CV, details of your previous employment history and professional activities, information relating to your financial status and dealings, nationality (including copies of identity documents, such as a passport), references provided by third parties and results of other due diligence carried out.
+3.5 If you are a sponsor or a member of an actual or potential management team in respect of a transaction and/or potential transaction that Actis and/or funds managed or advised by Actis enter into or consider, personal data that we hold about you will include the same information listed in paragraph 3.1 above and may include your CV, details of your previous employment history and professional activities, information relating to your financial status and dealings, nationality (including copies of identity documents, such as a passport), references provided by third parties and results of other due diligence carried out.

-3.6 If you are an investor or potential investor, personal information we hold about you may include the same information as listed in paragraph 3.1, as well as bank account details, share in investments, amounts invested, returns from such investments and tax number, and information relating to your financial status and dealings, nationality (including copies of identity documents, such as a passport), references provided by third parties and results of other due diligence carried out.
-For more information relating to the information we hold about you if you are an investor, please refer to the relevant investment documentation.
+3.6 If you are an investor or potential investor, personal data we hold about you may include the same information as listed in paragraph 3.1, as well as bank account details, share in investments, amounts invested, returns from such investments and tax number, and information relating to your financial status and dealings, nationality (including copies of identity documents, such as a passport), references provided by third parties and results of other due diligence carried out.
+For more information, relating to the information we hold about you if you are an investor, please refer to the relevant investment documentation.

 4. HOW WE USE YOUR INFORMATION